JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_3_connecting_hangperson_to_sinatra.md

 Running the Sinatra app
 -----------------------

-As before, run the shell command `bundle exec rackup -p $PORT -o $IP` to start the app, or `bundle exec rerun -- rackup -p $PORT -o $IP` if you want to rerun the app each time you make a code change.
+As before, run the shell command `bundle exec rackup -p 3000 -o 0.0.0.0` to start the app, or `bundle exec rerun -- rackup -p 3000 -o 0.0.0.0` if you want to rerun the app each time you make a code change.

 #### Self Check Question

 <details>
   <summary>Based on the output from running this command, what is the full URL you need to visit in order to visit the New Game page?</summary>
-  <p><blockquote>The web server connected to Sinatra is running on Cloud9, so the first part of the URL is something like <code>http://your-workspace-name.c9.io</code>.
-The Ruby code <code>get '/new' do...</code> in <code>app.rb</code> renders the New Game page, so the full URL is in the form <code>http://your-workspace-name.c9.io/new</code>.</blockquote></p>
+  <p><blockquote>The web server connected to Sinatra is running on Codio, so the first part of the URL is something like <code>http://your-workspace-name-3000.codio.io</code>.
+The Ruby code <code>get '/new' do...</code> in <code>app.rb</code> renders the New Game page, so the full URL is in the form <code>http://your-workspace-name-3000.codio.io/new</code>.</blockquote></p>
 </details>
 <br />